-The Vaccine Center and Travel Medicine Clinic is the largest travel medicine clinic in Nevada.
+The Vaccine Center is a preventative health and wellness company, that is the largest travel medicine clinic in Nevada.
 The Clinic is supervised by Board Certified doctors here in Las Vegas.
 We provide comprehensive immunization services including all vaccines available in the US for work, school, travel, and general health.

 We are designated by the Center for Disease Control and Prevention as an Authorized US Yellow Fever Vaccine Clinic.

 The Vaccine Center and Travel Medicine Clinic provides comprehensive Travel Medicine Consultations by reviewing each client’s specific itinerary, previous immunizations, medical history, allergies and contraindications, and then offer the following:

 - All appropriate vaccines (based on CDC Guidelines)